7: Board Operations

 Occasionally, unanticipated or emergent issues require immediate Board attention and/or action.

-21. Special meetings of the Board shall only be called when the Chair, the majority of trustees, or the Minister is of the opinion that an issue must be dealt with before the next regular Board meeting.
+21. Special meetings of the Board shall only be called when the Board Chair, the majority of trustees, or the Minister is of the opinion that an issue must be dealt with before the next regular Board meeting.

 23. Notwithstanding section 21. and 22., a special meeting may be held without notice being given under this section if every trustee agrees to waive the requirements of sections 21. and 22.